IsabellaGawthorneQCA/1701QCA-Assessment1-/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was how to use the potentionmeter. this small elements allows for lgiht intensity of a LED to be altered.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as mood lighting installed in a room. also in cinemas where the lights turn off and on slowly to allow the eyes to adjust to a shift in lighting.

 ### Experiment 7 ###

 #### Photo of completed project ####
-In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.

 ![Image](experiment7.JPG)